lauragift21/giftegwuenu.dev/content/posts/web-accessibility.md

 ## Conclusion

-In this article, We have gotten a good understanding of web accessibility and what it means for users with disabilities.
+In this article, We got a good understanding of web accessibility and what it means for users with disabilities.
 I’ll like to end this by saying we should all be accessibility advocates by driving this force together, we’ll see a significant change in the way the web is approached.
 We should always remember to build for the user and this includes all users with any kind of disability.